BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

   title={Woodpecker: Hallucination Correction for Multimodal Large Language Models}, author={Yin, Shukang and Fu, Chaoyou and Zhao, Sirui and Xu, Tong and Wang, Hao and Sui, Dianbo and Shen, Yunhang and Li, Ke and Sun, Xing and Chen, Enhong}, journal={arXiv preprint arXiv:2310.16045}, year={2023}
 }

+@article{fu2023gemini,
+  title={A Challenger to GPT-4V?
+Early Explorations of Gemini in Visual Expertise}, author={Fu, Chaoyou and Zhang, Renrui and Wang, Zihan and Huang, Yubo and Zhang, Zhengye and Qiu, Longtian and Ye, Gaoxiang and Shen, Yunhang and Zhang Mengdan and Chen, Peixian and Zhao, Sirui and Lin, Shaohui and Jiang, Deqiang and Yin, Di and Gao, Peng and Li, Ke and Li, Hongsheng and Sun, Xing}, journal={arXiv preprint arXiv:2312.12436}, year={2023}
+}
 ```